 Whether all picture size settings will be available to you depends on the input signal.
 Nobody likes the black bars on the top and bottom parts of the screen.
 Zooming the screen might help get rid of those bars but even this option will be available only if a TV app supports it.
 Suppose an HD channel is showing upscaled SD content with an aspect ratio of 4:3, you will have black bars on the screen.

 In the same way, black bars might also appear while playing Netflix, Prime Video, and other movie streaming apps if the aspect ratio of the content differs from that of your Samsung Smart TV.
-Forcing fullscreen on content with 4:3 content by applying a 16:9 aspect ratio will result in warped and stretched content.
+Forcing fullscreen content with 4:3 content by applying a 16:9 aspect ratio will result in warped and stretched content.

-Why is Picture Size Settings not Available?
+Why are Picture Size Settings Not Available?

 If you’re wondering why the picture size settings are disabled or greyed out on your Samsung TV, here’s the answer.
-The function to zoom screen and change the aspect ratio is not available for all content playing sources.
+The function to zoom the screen and change the aspect ratio is not available for all content playing sources.
 If you switch to the set-top or satellite box mode, you will be able to change the size of the picture.
 However, you will find all settings greyed out if you check the picture settings after switching an app (Netflix, for instance) or a game.

 All apps automatically set the aspect ratio depending on the configuration for certain content formats.
 Since they are not controlled by your TV, we can’t adjust the picture size via the settings.